 - lavender EVERYTHING – I need to make this

-- getting back to Carmel again, it’s so beautiful there
+- getting back to Carmel Valley Ranch again, it's so beautiful there

 - putting berries in my salad